edwynng/AI07_Projects/Project02_Garment_Employees_Productivity/README.md

 b.
 All features are standardized using StandardScaler.

 c.
 The pipeline is the same for all dataset.
+Each dense layer uses the 'elu' activation function.

 Pipeline for df:
 | Layer (type) | Output Shape | Param # |